shivam1608/GoFile4Java/README.md

 # GoFile4Java
-The most light weight and stable library to wrap GoFile.io API made with Java
+The most light weight and stable library to wrap GoFile.io API made with Java Read <https://gofile.io/api> for detailed arguments

 ## Add to your projects
 Easy to add in your projects using gradle, maven or jar